andrelbd1/poc_api_flask_celery/README.md

 Using Celery with Flask
 =======================

-This repository contains the example of an application provides
+This repository contains the example of an API using Celery to async processing.

 Quick Setup
 -----------